Cecil-B-Liv/WheatClassification/README-Instruction.md

 Ensure the backend is running on port **5000**.

+(If you want to run this server as local application, you will just need to navigate to the 'Local\Server' and run the command from above)

-## 🔗 Step 6: Use Ngrok URL in Frontend
+## Step 6: Use Ngrok URL in Frontend

 1. Go to: [https://milkysin.github.io/MachineLearningFrontend/](https://milkysin.github.io/MachineLearningFrontend/)
 2. Right-click and select **Inspect**
 3. Go to the **Sources** tab.
 4. Find and click on **`app.js`**
 5. Locate the `fetch` function that contains the backend URL.
-6. Replace the old URL with your **Ngrok Forwarding URL**, e.g.:
+6. Replace the old URL with your **Ngrok Forwarding URL** (from step 4), e.g.:

     ```javascript
     fetch("{REPLACE_HERE}/endpoint", {